 - Peak crying times: You may feel like babies cry nonstop, but in fact, late afternoon and early evening are the most common times for babies to cry.

 - Babies recognize mum first: Babies begin to recognize their mother’s voice when inside the womb, and they usually recognize their mother’s face earlier than other people.

 - They can protect themselves against choking: Called a ‘protective reflex’, newborn babies’ tongues automatically push out foreign objects to keep them from choking.

-- Most babies are born with blue eyes: Eventual eye color develops later, most babies are indeed born with blue eyes.
+- Most babies are born with blue eyes: Eventual eye color develops later, most

 - Newborns recognize the smell of breastmilk: You may notice that a newborn will get fussy or become more alert when his breastfeeding mother comes into the room.
 That’s because he can smell her milk.